nopnop2002/Arduino-ESPAT-TCP/README.md

 - ATmega328/ATmega2560/STM32

 # Software requirements
-Core library is required when using STM32.
+- Core library is required when using STM32.
  It supports Maple cores and ST cores.

+- ESP8266 AT Firmware
+ You can download from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tags).

 # Applications